Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 In this essay, I will further examine the relation between sense and truth.

+*Before I go on, I should note that I am not attempting to rigorously prove anything in this essay; I am simply briskly examining some themes of sense and truth which stand out and seem interesting.
+Thus, one should not get too absorbed in the details I provide and pay more attention to the themes I am addressing.*

 ## Sense, Space, Object, and Reason
 > All our knowledge begins with the senses, proceeds then to the understanding, and ends with reason.
 There is nothing higher than reason.
 >
 >-Immanuel Kant

 Our five basic senses are like sensors which allow us to detect objects in different spaces; for example, when we smell something, we detect a particular *scent object* in the *space of scents*.
 Scent objects do not exist in the same space as *tactile objects*, so it is strictly nonsensical to ask something like "How does the smell of chocolate compare with a gentle stroke across your cheek?", but it is perfectly sensible to ask something like "How does the smell of chocolate compare with the smell of vanilla?"
-What distinguishes nonsensical statements from sensible statements?

 When comparing objects within the same sensory space, i.e., sense, we must represent them as coordinates with respect to particular distinguishable axes in that space; for example, "sweet" is a word we use to describe certain types of scents, thus we may *embed* scent objects in a 1D space of sweet scents.
 <center>